Source: MRS 2025

 Production Notes

-Refer to USDA FNS Food Buying Guide for School Meal Programs for quantities to purchase if recipe is altered.
+-Refer to the USDA FNS Food Buying Guide for School Meal Programs and/or the item's product formulation statement for quantities to purchase if the recipe is altered.

 Miscellaneous Notes

-If served as a vegetable, ½ cup provides ½ cup of dried peas/beans vegetables.
-Pinto beans must be counted as either a meat/meat alternate or a vegetable and cannot be counted as meeting both components.
+- If menued as a vegetable, ½ cup beans provides a ½ cup of peas/beans/lentils vegetables.
+If menued as a meat/meat alternate, ½ cup beans provides 2 oz. eq. of meat alternate.
+Pinto Beans must be counted as either a meat/meat alternate or a vegetable and cannot be counted as meeting both components in the daily requirements.
+If this recipe is used as a meat/meat alternate use recipe MRS #5003.1

 Nutrients Per Serving